thecodingmachine/kickoff-docker-php/README.md

 **How can I link my PHP application to the MySQL database?**

 It is actually quite simple.
-In your Apache container, the hostname of the MySQL database is known as the variable's value `MYSQL_SERVICE_NAME`.
-Just use the port `3306` and the credentials defined in the `.env` file.
+In your Apache container, the hostname of the MySQL database is equal to the variable's value `MYSQL_SERVICE_NAME` defined in the `.env` file.
+Also, just use the port `3306` and the credentials defined in the `.env` file.

 **Should I use this in production?**